Riley1101/portfolia/README.md

 # My Personal Blog with Next.js and Server Components

 Welcome to my personal blog project built with Next.js!
 This project is a platform for sharing my thoughts, ideas and experiences with others.
-In this README, you'll find information about the project and how to set it up on your own machine.

 URL: https://www.arkar.space